renec5/TestAmend/README.md

-Test a change on local new change this a new change to test amend process
+Test a change on local new change this a new change to test amend process third line fourth line